DataDog/hiring-engineers/answers.md

 ![Alert notification](https://github.com/jg8810/hiring-engineers/blob/master/alert.png)

 ## Bonus Question
-* I crated two different Scheduled Downtimes for my monitor
+* I created two different Scheduled Downtimes for my monitor
 * The first downtime is defined as weekly running from Monday-Friday beginning at 7PM and running for 14hrs (so the monitor is active again at 9AM the next day) and has a custom message that is sent to myself once it's activated

 ![Scheduled Downtime definition](https://github.com/jg8810/hiring-engineers/blob/master/downtime1.png)
 * The second downtime is planned for weekends - running from 0:00 for 1 day (duration) and repeated on Saturday and Sunday

 ![Scheduled Downtime definition](https://github.com/jg8810/hiring-engineers/blob/master/downtime2.png)
 * In order to test my scheduled downtimes I changed the start time of the first one to fit into my day :)
 * Once it got activated I received an Email notification
 ![Downtime notification](https://github.com/jg8810/hiring-engineers/blob/master/downtimenotification.png)

 # Collecting APM Data
 * First I had to install pip in order to install Flask on my ec2 instance
 ```
 easy_install pip
 pip install flask